castamos/rust-datastructures/README.md

 # rust-datastructures
-Implementations of different datastructures in Rust, for learning.
+Implementation of different datastructures in Rust, for learning.

 # Usage